philterd/philter/docs/docs/caching.md

 When no cache host is configured, Philter uses a built-in, in-process cache.
 It requires no extra infrastructure and is the right choice for a single Philter instance.
 Because it lives inside the JVM, the cached data is ephemeral (it is lost on restart) and is **not shared between instances**.
 The Docker Compose configuration shipped with Philter runs this way, and Philter logs a warning at startup noting that the cache is in-memory.

+Expired string entries, login counters, and context hashes are reclaimed by a process-wide background task, with a one-second delay between cleanup passes, even if those keys are never read again.
+Reads also reject expired values immediately.
+Closing an individual cache wrapper does not stop cleanup for other users of the shared store.

+The in-memory backend bounds live and non-expiring entries by entry count and accounted bytes.
+At capacity, ordinary writes become cache misses; counter overflow blocks login for the failure window.
+See the capacity settings below.

 ## Valkey/Redis cache (distributed deployments)

 When you run more than one Philter instance behind a load balancer, the instances **must** share a cache.
 Configuring `CACHE_HOSTNAME` is effectively required, not optional, for any multi-instance deployment.
 Without a shared cache, each instance keeps its own in-process cache, which causes: